 If you experience these symptoms, you should seek medical attention to get a diagnosis.
 If you have kidney stones, your doctor may prescribe medication and recommend certain treatments.
 For larger stones, medical procedures such as Shock Wave or Laser Lithotripsy may be required.
 However, the majority of kidney stones eventually pass naturally.

-How to Get Relief From Kidney Stones
+How to Get Kidney Stone Relief:

 People who have experienced kidney stones agree that it can be one of life’s most painful experiences.
 Women have compared it to giving birth.
 Smaller stones may pass with few if any symptoms, but larger ones can cause extreme discomfort.
 There are many ways to obtain kidney stone relief.